-There are drivers in this city that for whatever reason seem to make conscious effort to drive five to ten miles BELOW the speed limit no matter where they go.
+There are drivers in this city that for whatever reason seem to make a conscious effort to drive five to ten miles BELOW the speed limit no matter where they go.
 If you're too afraid to push your car up to a whopping 35 to 45 miles an hour, maybe you should take the bus.

 The Left Lane is for Passing ONLY

 This one drives my wife to the brink of insanity, and she's not alone.
 Several of my Facebook friends, including Jennifer Elfreich, Anthony Southwood, and Christina Bush all said people driving slow in the left (a.k.a. "passing") lane was the one thing that makes them crazy about Evansville drivers.
 If you're in the far left lane of the Lloyd Expressway, and traffic is passing you by, you need to move over.
 Heck, it's become such a problem, the state of Indiana implemented a law that allows police officers to ticket you if you don't use the left lane properly.
-That includes hanging out there even if you are travelling at the right speed.
+That includes hanging out there even if you are traveling at the right speed.

 Proper Use of the Turn Lane

 This.
 Drives.
 Me.
 Bonkers!
-If you know you're going turn left or right onto a different street, get in the turn lane as soon as it becomes available, not right before the turn.
-The number of times I get into the turn lane to make a turn only to have the car in front of me decide they also want to turn halfway up the lane is too high to count.
+If you know you're going to turn left or right onto a different street, get in the turn lane as soon as it becomes available, not right before the turn.
+The number of times I get into the turn lane to make a turn only to have the car in front of me decides they also want to turn halfway up the lane is too high to count.
 This usually leads to me pumping or slamming the breaks to let them over.

 This was a popular choice among my Facebook friends.
 Tim Black, Julie Kuehn, Nicole Gray, and Renee Gentry were just a few of the people who either mentioned texting and driving, or just using your mobile device in general when you should be paying attention to the road and your surroundings.

 As I've mentioned before, I am guilty of succumbing to the sweet siren song of a text message notification while driving even though I know I shouldn't.
 I also catch myself finding something to listen to on my iPod (yes, I still have one) while cruising around town.
-Keep in mind, local law enforcement have recently put an increased focus on searching for and ticketing distracted drivers, so put the phone down and drive.
+Keep in mind, local law enforcement has recently put an increased focus on searching for and ticketing distracted drivers, so put the phone down and drive.